NLSume/PML-Course-Project/README.md

 PML-Course-Project
 ==================
 ###Reading the HTML Report
-Please download the MLProject.html file into your local disk and open using any broswer.
+To read the report, download the MLProject.html file into your local disk and open using any broswer.

 ###Background